Montana Drone Laws

 Missoula

-cityMissoula Municipal Code 12.40.065 — Unmanned Aircraft System Prohibition
+cityMissoula Municipal Code 12.40.065 — Prohibition on Drones in City Parks

-Prohibits flying or launching drones in any Missoula City park, trail, or conservation land without written authorization
+Prohibits flying or launching unmanned aircraft in any Missoula City park, trail, or conservation land without prior written permission.

 Restrictions

-Requires written permission from the Parks and Recreation Director to operate drones in city parks, trails, or conservation lands
+Requires written permission from the Parks and Recreation Director before operating a drone in any city park, trail, or conservation land.
+No drone operations allowed in these areas without explicit authorization.

 Penalty & Fine Schedule